Top training courses for tradespeople looking to get ahead

 This course is for anyone who is required to operate chainsaws for cross cutting and felling small trees.

 Much like electricians, mechanics looking to use training to take on more business should focus on developing knowledge about electric cars.
-A recently published study from the Institute of the Motor Industry found that almost 97% of active mechanics aren’t qualified to work on electric cars.
-Even within that 3%, the vast majority work at manufacturer dealerships.
+The Institute of the Motor Industry announced in 2020 that only 6.5% of the automotive workforce are currently qualified to work on electric vehicles.
 With such little competition, it’s clear that most mechanics would stand to make more money if they trained around electric vehicles.
 Some of the best courses on offer to mechanics are:

 The package is divided into eight modules, each focusing on different elements and learning levels of Electric Vehicle.

 This is a 2-day course that is designed to offer experienced technicians all aspects of hybrid and electric vehicle systems from operations to diagnostics, including safe working practices when servicing and repairing.